LE-5

 The LE-5 liquid rocket engine and its derivative models were developed in Japan to meet the need for an upper stage propulsion system for the H-I and H-II series of launch vehicles.
-It is a bipropellant design, using LH_{2} and LOX.
+It is a cryogenic bipropellant design, using LH_{2} and LOX.
 Primary design and production work was carried out by Mitsubishi Heavy Industries.
 In terms of liquid rockets, it is a fairly small engine, both in size and thrust output, being in the 89 kN (20,000 lbf) and the more recent models the 130 kN (30,000 lbf) thrust class.

-The motor is capable of multiple restarts, due to a spark ignition system as opposed to the single use pyrotechnic or hypergolic igniters commonly used on some contemporary engines.
+The engine is capable of multiple restarts, due to a spark ignition system as opposed to the single use pyrotechnic or hypergolic igniters commonly used on some contemporary engines.
 Though rated for up to 16 starts and 40+ minutes of firing time, on the H-II the engine is considered expendable, being used for one flight and jettisoned.
 It is sometimes started only once for a nine-minute burn, but in missions to GTO the engine is often fired a second time to inject the payload into the higher orbit after a temporary low Earth orbit has been established.

 The original LE-5 was built as a second stage engine for the H-I launch vehicle.
 It used a fairly conventional gas generator cycle.
+Later versions used an expander bleed cycle.